Comfort in a Bowl: Where to Find the Best Soups in Christchurch

 Woods Cafe

-9c Normans Road, Strowan, Christchurch
+9c Normans Rd, Strowan, Christchurch

 This Normans Road café hums at lunchtime, with something for everyone in the neighbourhood.
 Famous for their cheese scones, we’d like to add soup to their list of culinary achievements.
 Woods offers a daily soup with Grizzly bread (yes, we have a thing for Grizzly in Christchurch), and the serving is generous and always beautifully presented.
-Don’t leave without a big slice of homemade baking – it’s winter, you need your strength.
+Don’t leave without a big slice of homemade baking, it’s winter, you need your strength.

 GG Bistro

-155 High Street, City Centre, Christchurch
+155 High St, City Centre, Christchurch

 Christchurch’s favourite plant-based deli and eatery is also part of the soup club, serving up delicious bowls to be enjoyed in their new Parisian-inspired home on High Street.
 The soup du jour flavours change regularly (think creamy corn chowder and tomato and basil) but are consistently yum, served with crispy garlic bread, and presented on vintage plates for added charm.
 GG Bistro also offers a “Hygge Thursday” special where you can enjoy your soup for just $10.